airgradienthq/openair-max/README.md

 ### 1. Fetch Configuration

-Fetch remote configuration from airgradient server every 1 hour, and configuration will be applied on the next wakeup cycle
+Fetch remote configuration from AirGradient server every 1 hour, and configuration will be applied on the next wake-up cycle

 ### 2. FOTA Update